drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Because of the lack of development in these team, manual intervention and playbooks persist to fill the gaps of the tool.
 This results in inconsistencies and impedes the ability to scale.

 But to ask team to switch to a development focus is a nontrivial request.
 Especially as they attempt to maintain the existing infrastructure and continue to on-board new services being deployed.
-But there is a more incremental and less daunting approach than leaping into a new paradime.
+But there is a more incremental and less daunting approach than leaping into a new paradigm.

+With Jupyter Notebooks we can create and run playbooks and even parametarize them.

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.